angular/angular/aio/content/start/index.md

   <code-example header="src/app/product-alerts/product-alerts.component.html" path="getting-started/src/app/product-alerts/product-alerts.component.1.html"></code-example>

-1. To make `ProductAlertsComponent` available to other components in the application, add it to `AppModule`'s declarations in `app.module.ts`.
+1. The generator automatically added the `ProductAlertsComponent` to the `AppModule` to make it available to other components in the application.

   <code-example header="src/app/app.module.ts" path="getting-started/src/app/app.module.ts" region="declare-product-alerts"></code-example>

-1. Finally, to display `ProductAlertsComponent` as a child of `ProductListComponent`, add the selector, `<app-product-alerts>` to `product-list.component.html`.
+1. Finally, to display `ProductAlertsComponent` as a child of `ProductListComponent`, add the `<app-product-alerts>` element to `product-list.component.html`.
   Pass the current product as input to the component using property binding.

   <code-example header="src/app/product-list/product-list.component.html" path="getting-started/src/app/product-list/product-list.component.5.html" region="app-product-alerts"></code-example>